-Our environmental management approach is to constantly evaluate and ensure climate-resilience of our existing portfolio and factor climate-related risks and opportunities in new acquisitions.
+Our approach to environmental issues is to constantly evaluate and ensure the climate-resilience of our existing portfolio and factor climate-related risks and opportunities into new acquisition decisions.

-Our entire portfolio is let out on a full repairing and insuring (“FRI”) basis, meaning we do not have operational or management control of our buildings in terms of day-to-day management or utilities' consumption.
-Therefore, our environmental strategy is three-pronged: mitigate climate-related physical risks and transition risks to our portfolio, upgrade assets to leverage on the growing demand for low carbon commercial space, and engage with our primary occupier to monitor the environmental performance of our buildings.
+Since most of our entire portfolio is let out on full repairing and insuring (“FRI”) basis, we do not have operational or management control of our buildings in terms of day-to-day management and consumption of energy and water or waste management.
+We, therefore, operate a three-pronged environmental strategy and management approach: mitigate climate-related physical risks and transition risks in our portfolio, upgrade assets to leverage the growing demand for low-carbon commercial spaces, and engage with our primary occupier to monitor the environmental performance of our buildings.

 The Manager remains committed to upholding the highest governance and ethical conduct standards.